 Although the World Wide Web Consortium (W3C) led by web inventor Tim Berners Lee wrote digital accessibility guidelines early on in the world wide web’s life, it was ignored just like Dr. Malcom’s warnings about cloning dinosaurs.

 But over time, organizations, companies, and individuals came together like the Avengers to develop web content accessibility guidelines and emphasize their importance in good website development practices for websites and mobile apps.

 The entirety of the web isn’t there yet, but we can all strive for the goal of being compliant with the WCAG 2.1 guidelines.
-WCAG 2.2 will be released in fall 2022.
+WCAG 2.2 is scheduled to be finalized in 2023.

 Ready to join the Web Avengers?